tylerb1/svelte-zoomable-circles/README.md

 # svelte-zoomable-circles

-A zoomable circle component for displaying and browsing hierarchical data
+A [Svelte.js](https://svelte.dev/) component for displaying and browsing hierarchical data using zoomable circles

 Built with Svelte and D3.js